The random thoughts of a sceptical activist.

 A number of websites provide detailed information on cookies, including AllAboutCookies.org and AllAboutCookies.org.uk.

 The Internet Advertising Bureau website Your Online Choices allows you to install opt-out cookies across different advertising networks.

-Google has developed a browser add-on to allow users to opt-out of Google Analytics across all websites which use this popular analytics product.
+Google has developed a browser add-on to allow users to opt-out of Google Analytics across all websites that use Google Analytics.

-Internet Explorer has a feature called Tracking Protection Lists which allows you to import a list of websites you want to block.
+Internet Explorer has a feature called Tracking Protection Lists that allows you to import a list of websites you want to block.

 Many browsers, including Chrome and Firefox, allow you to prevent third-party websites setting cookies.
 Consult your browser’s help pages for further information.

-I retain copyright on all original material on this website.
-I acknowledge the trade marks and copyright of others, but I use material under the fair dealing concept, generally for criticism or review.
+We retain copyright on all original material on this website.
+We acknowledge the trade marks and copyright of others, but we use material under the fair dealing concept, generally for criticism or review.

-If you have any queries about this privacy notice, please contact me.
+If you have any queries about this privacy notice, please contact us.